 Javelina are herd animals with herd sizes averaging 8 to 9 animals.
 Territories are set up using droppings and the dorsal scent gland to mark these areas.
 Aggressive displays will be made to intruding javelina.
 Territory size varies with the productivity of the habitat, but averages about 750 acres.

 Javelina Software is extending its habitat throughout the world!
-Our offspring have been seen in many countries throughout Europe and the United States.
-With the launch of a new offspring in 2011, we’ll be extending and marking our territory with quality software everywhere.
+Our offspring have been seen in many countries throughout Europe and the United States, and our goal is to continue extending our territory with quality software everywhere.

 Information about Javelina has been supplied by: